 Yagoto Station

-Koshoji Temple is a 3 minute walk from Exit 1 of this station.
-This 17th century temple is best known for its 5-story wooden pagoda.
+Koshoji Temple is a three-minute walk from Exit 1 of this station.
+The temple was founded in 1688 and is best known for its five-story wooden pagoda, built in 1808.
 Transfer here to the Meijo Subway Line.

 Akaike Station

 Akaike Station serves the city of Nisshin.
-This station is convenient for Nagoya City Tram and Subway Museum (also called the Retro Densha-kan) which exhibits historic rail carriages, tramcars and subway cars.
-Beyond Akaike Station the Tsurumai Line operates through train services with the Meitetsu Toyata Line and the Meitetsu Mikawa Line.
+Retro Densha-kan (Nagoya City Tram and Subway Museum), which exhibits historic tramcars and subway cars, is about a seven-minute walk from Exit 2.
+Beyond Akaike Station, Tsurumai Line trains operate through services on the Meitetsu Toyota Line and continue to Toyotashi via part of the Meitetsu Mikawa Line.

 A Tsurumai Line train bound for Kami Otai Station